markbirbeck/sublime-text-shell-command/README.md

 Similarly, the incredibly useful `magit` firstly shows the status of a Git repo and then allows files to be staged, unstaged, committed and diffed, whilst branches can be switched between, rebased, merged, pushed, pulled and more.

 So this extension is the factoring out of the core functionality on top of which tools like `dired` and `magit` can be built.
-A Sublime-style version of `magit` should be availble shortly.
+A Sublime-style version of `magit` should be available shortly.

 # Installation